Joe Judge will serve as assistant head coach in 2023.

 Judge played for Mississippi State from 2000-04, earning three letters.
 He was also named to the SEC Academic Honor Roll and made the Dean's List.

 Judge played quarterback and strong safety during a four-year high school career at Landsdale (Pa.)
 Catholic High School under Jim Algeo.
 He was named All-Area as a junior and senior.

-He was born Dec.
+Judge was born Dec.
 31, 1981, in Philadelphia, Pa.
 His father, Joseph, played football at Temple and professionally with the Hamilton Tigercats of the CFL.
-He is currently working on his PhD in education.
+Judge is currently working on his PhD in education.
 Judge's wife, Amber, was an All-SEC soccer player at Mississippi State, and they have four children together - Sean, Michael, Emma Riley and Ella Grace.

 The browser you are using is no longer supported on this site.
 It is highly recommended that you use the latest versions of a supported browser in order to receive an optimal viewing experience.
 The following browsers are supported: Chrome, Edge (v80 and later), Firefox and Safari.